-The Analytic Theology Project is a multinational four-year endeavor that funds initiatives aimed at encouraging fruitful scholarly conversation among analytic philosophers and theologians.
-These initiatives include:
+The Analytic Theology Project was a multinational four-year endeavor that funded initiatives aimed at encouraging fruitful scholarly conversation among analytic philosophers and theologians.
+These initiatives included:

 - lecture series